1.1. Contact organisation

 SDG 16 calls for peaceful and inclusive societies based on respect for human rights, protection of the most vulnerable, the rule of law and good governance at all levels.
 It also envisions transparent, effective and accountable institutions, which promote non-discriminatory laws and policies, combat corruption, bribery and organised crime and prevent violence, terrorism and crime.

-Indicator can be considered as similar to global SDG indicator 16.1.4 "Proportion of population that feel safe walking alone around the area they live".
+The indicator can be considered as similar to global SDG indicator 16.1.4 "Proportion of population that feel safe walking alone around the area they live after dark".

 Safety is a crucial aspect in people’s lives.
 Insecurity of any kind is a source of fear and worry, which negatively affect quality of life.
 Physical insecurity includes all the external factors that could potentially put the individual’s physical integrity in danger.
 Criminal actions are one of the most obvious abuses of insecurity.
 Analyses of physical insecurity usually combine both subjective and objective aspects – the subjective perception of insecurity and the objective lack of safety as measured by crime statistics.
 This indicator therefore complements the indicator on homicide rates by focussing on the perception of insecurity.